getodk/briefcase/docs/how-to-release.md

 8. Go back to the release at GitHub and edit it.
 Open a file browser and drag your JAR file into the box.
 Click on `Update release`.

-    GitHub will replace the whitespace characters on your JAR's filename with dots.
-Change them with dashes on the text field that appears when the upload finishes.
-E.g. `ODK Briefcase v1.12.0.jar` becomes `ODK.Briefcase.v1.12.0.jar` and you edit it into `ODK-Briefcase-v1.12.0.jar`.

 ### Releasing a beta of a minor version

 - The process is basically the same as with a minor version with some small differences: